Integrate Microfrontends into OneCX

 The Traefik configuration files are stored in

 init-data/traefik/active/.
-Traefik immediately detects any changes there.
+Traefik immediately detects any changes there, no extra restart is necessary.

 ./toggle-mfes.sh -l